Was Buddha a white, blue-eyed Scythian?

-So, we have Sakas and the Great Getae side by side, reaching Balkans.
+So, we have Sakas and the Great Getae side by side, reaching the Balkans.
 Is it a coincidence that Buddha’s name was Gautama?
-And are these the same as Thracian Getae that Herodotus mentions in Balkans, already in the 5th century BC?
+And are these the same as Thracian Getae that Herodotus mentions in the Balkans, already in the 5th century BC?
 This would surely explain the Phrygian cap of the Tibetan Iron man.

 And it was probably not a coincidence, as Mahabharata’s verse VI.20.13 mentions another Gautama, the leader of the Sakas:

 Mahabharata also clearly states that during the Great War the Sakas were fighting on the losing side of the army.
 In fact, Budha was one of the last princes of the Shakya republic.
 During the 5th century BCE, the Kingdom of Kosal incorporated the territory of the Shakya clan.

 The migrations of Scythians towards the Balkans had already started a few millennia earlier.
 They were not caused only by wars, but also drastic climate changes and perhaps a simple wish for conquest.
 They were following the well-established trade routes where cultural influence shifted in both directions for thousands of years.